collectiveidea/twirp-rails/README.md

 Apply [Service Hooks](https://github.com/twitchtv/twirp-ruby/wiki/Service-Hooks) one time across multiple services.

-## Installation

-Install the gem and add to the application's Gemfile by executing:

-    $ bundle add twirp-rails

-If bundler is not being used to manage dependencies, install the gem by executing:

-    $ gem install twirp-rails

 ## Bonus Features

 Outside the Twirp spec, this is some extra magic.
 They might be useful to you, but you can easily ignore them too.